socialstuff-org/socialstuff-org.github.io/usecases/user/search-user.md

             <strong>Description</strong>
         </td>
         <td>
-            The user search for a user to start a chat.
+            The actor searches for a user to continue a chat with.
         </td>
     </tr>
     <tr>